daodiseoanchor/anchor-docs/smart-contracts/money-market/market.md

 ## InstantiateMsg

 Instantiates the money market Market contract.
-Requires the owner to make an initial deposit of 1 Terra stablecoin and mints 1 aTerra to the Market contract \(inaccessible\).
-The creator's initial stablecoin deposit ensures the aTerra supply to always be a high enough value to prevent rounding errors in the aTerra exchange rate calculation.
+Requires the owner to make an initial deposit of 1 Daodiseo stablecoin and mints 1 aDaodiseo to the Market contract \(inaccessible\).
+The creator's initial stablecoin deposit ensures the aDaodiseo supply to always be a high enough value to prevent rounding errors in the aDaodiseo exchange rate calculation.

 {% tabs %}
 {% tab title="Rust" %}